kensanata/phoebe/README.md

 ## Options

-The Gemini Wiki has a bunch of options, and it uses [Net::Server](https://metacpan.org/pod/Net%3A%3AServer) in the background, which has even more options.
+Phoebe has a bunch of options, and it uses [Net::Server](https://metacpan.org/pod/Net%3A%3AServer) in the background, which has even more options.
 Let's try to focus on the options you might want to use right away.

 Here's an example:

-    perl gemini-wiki \
+    perl phoebe \
       --wiki_token=Elrond \
       --wiki_token=Thranduil \
       --wiki_page=Welcome \